fiveace-Merill/luxdev-prep-course/postgres/readme.md

 ### Challenges and lessons learned

 This project presented valuable challenges.
 At its inception seemed like a rather straightforward process, however, I discovered that creating relationships with foreign keys required a lot of planning and a meticulous sequential approach when inserting values into the database.
-It finally came alive after a few iterations of ==DROP==, ==ALTER==, and ==DELETE==.
+It finally came alive after a few iterations of DROP, ALTER, and DELETE.

 I was also able to resolve common mistakes with GROUP BY and JOIN operations, gaining practical experience creating meaningful aggregations.